 His recent works focus mainly on machine translation by statistical and neuronal methods - and generally on machine learning applied to multilingual language data, written or oral.

 He supervises the activities of a group of a dozen researchers, doctoral and post-doctorate students related to this field.
 F.Yvon has managed numerous national and international projects.

 Pascale Elbaz holds a master’s degree in Philosophy from Paris IV Panthéon-Sorbonne.
-Her PhD thesis was on world languages, literatures and societies (specialising in the Chinese world), which she defended at INALCO in 2014.
+Her PhD thesis, which she defended at INALCO in 2014, was on world languages, literatures and societies (specializing in the Chinese world).

 She is a lecturer and researcher at ISIT, and an associate researcher at IFRAE (French Research Institute for East Asia).